759-6 INCOME FROM SELF-EMPLOYMENT

 759-6 C. VERIFICATION OF SELF-EMPLOYMENT INCOME AND EXPENSES

 Written or verbal verification of self-employment income and expenses is required.
 Verification may include records showing the history of income and expenses, or documentation for what is expected to be received and spent in the future.
 Written verification is preferred and includes tax returns or business records.
 If written verification of self-employment income and expenses is not readily available, verbal verification is acceptable.
 Verbal verification can be received from collateral contacts or the self-employed individual.
 Verification of expenses, whether verbal or in writing, must contain enough information for the caseworker to determine allowable expenses.
 If an expense is not identifiable, the expense is not allowed as a cost of doing business.
 If the information received is questionable, additional clarification and verification must be sought.
-Administrative Procedures Manual section 105-1 C provides policy on when information is considered questionable.
+Administrative Procedures MS 105-1 C provides policy on when information is considered questionable.

 The method by which an individual's net self-employment income was determined should be fully documented in the case file so that anyone reviewing the information will be able to determine how the amount was calculated.